saucelabs/sauce-docs/docs/testrunner-toolkit/saucectl.md

 ## `$ saucectl configure [flags]`

 Allows you to provide your [Sauce Labs credentials]((https://app.saucelabs.com/user-settings) for the purpose of generating a `credentials.yml` file that `saucectl` can access to automatically authenticate commands without requiring manual authentication.
-The `credentials.yml` file is created in a `'sauce` folder in your `saucectl` installation root.
+The `credentials.yml` file is created in a `.sauce` folder in your  home directory.

 :::note Environment Variable credentials prioritized `saucectl` will also detect your credentials as [environment variables](/basics/environment-variables) if you have set them.
 In fact, if both exist, the environment variable values take precedence.